amacss-utsc/amacss_constitution/README.md

 </ul>

 5.3 – Hiring process.
-The associate members will be hired by a valid hiring committee of at least three (3) executive members, one of whom must be the President or the Vice-President of Operations.
+The associate members will be hired by a valid hiring committee of at least two (2) executive members, one of whom must be the President.
 The hiring committee must be approved by at least a majority of the executives.

 5.4 – It is the responsibility of the executives to recruit associate members and motivate them to complete their tasks.
 This is a volunteer position.

 ## Article VI – Removal of Members and Executives